 5.1 Applicability

-No portion of this article 5 shall apply unless the interconnection of the Small Generating Facility requires Network Upgrades.
+No portion of this Article 5 shall apply unless the interconnection of the Small Generating Facility requires Network Upgrades.

 5.2 Network Upgrades

 The Participating TO shall design, procure, construct, install, and own the Network Upgrades described in Attachment 6 of this Agreement.
 If the Participating TO and the Interconnection Customer agree, the Interconnection Customer may construct Network Upgrades that are located on land owned by the Interconnection Customer.
 Unless the Participating TO elects to pay for Network Upgrades, the actual cost of the Network Upgrades, including overheads, shall be borne initially by the Interconnection Customer.